scieloorg/packtools/docs/install.rst

 Installing Packtools
 ====================

-Packtools works with CPython 2.7, 3.3 and 3.4 and depends solely on lxml>=3.3.4.
+Packtools works with CPython 2.7, 3.3+ and depends solely on lxml>=3.3.4.
 Please, read `lxml's installation instructions <http://lxml.de/installation.html>`_ to make sure it is installed correctly.